Graphic of keyboard keys spelling out "Cyber Bully"

 - Involves an imbalance of power, aggression, and a negative repeated behavior.

-- Often referred to as “revenge porn” is the distribution of sexually graphic images of individuals without their consent in order to intimidate or intentionally harm, hurt, control, or diminish another person.
+- Is the distribution of sexually graphic images of individuals without their consent in order to intimidate or intentionally harm, hurt, control, or diminish another person.

-- This includes both images originally obtained without consent (e.g. by using hidden cameras, hacking phones, or recording sexual assaults) as well as images consensually obtained within the context of an intimate relationship but distributed without consent.
+- Includes both images originally obtained without consent (e.g. by using hidden cameras, hacking phones, or recording sexual assaults) as well as images consensually obtained within the context of an intimate relationship but distributed without consent.

-- If you believe the harassment or cyber-bullying is based on your race, ethnicity, religion, sex, gender, gender expression, gender identity, sexual orientation, veteran status, age, national origin, or disability, contact the Office of EEO and Title IX.
+- If you believe the harassment or cyber-bullying is based on your race, ethnicity, religion, sex, gender, gender expression, gender identity, sexual orientation, veteran status, age, national origin, or disability, contact the Office of Equal Opportunity and Title IX.

 When cyber-stalking and/or cyber-harassment involves these activities it MAY BE considered a crime and should be reported to law enforcement: